 The jazz score is frantic.
 The whole vibe there set me off on putting this together.

-This heavy doom jazz playlist is available on Youtube, Spotify and 8tracks.
+This heavy doom jazz playlist is available on a few different streaming services.